 Specific settings where you can find child welfare specialists include advocacy and public policy organizations, including coalitions created by parents and other advocates.
 Some areas of specialized focus that might interest these professionals also include neglect prevention and disabilities/special needs.

 Child Welfare Specialist Potential Salary Range

-Educational requirements for child welfare specialists vary based on the type and size of employer, although a first step can be to attain a bachelor’s degree in Applied Psychology with a concentration in Child Advocacy.
+Educational requirements for child welfare specialists vary based on the type and size of the employer, although a first step can be to attain a BA in Applied Psychology with a Concentration in Child Advocacy.
 Coursework typically includes an introduction to psychology, multicultural issues, lifespan development and psychology, learning and motivation, and critical issues in child advocacy.

 - Understand and apply psychological principles, theories and research relating to child development

 - Utilize critical-thinking skills in advocating for children